ozefreitas/M-PARTY/README.md

     5. [Metagenomic Analisys](https://github.com/ozefreitas/M-PARTY#metagenomic-analisys)
 4. [Output](https://github.com/ozefreitas/M-PARTY#output)
 5. [Additional arguments](https://github.com/ozefreitas/M-PARTY#additional-arguments)
 <br>

 ## Introduction

 M-PARTY is a free to use, open source user friendly CLI implemented workflow and database for the detection of plastic degrading enzymes in metagenomic samples, through structural annotation using Hidden Markov Models, that allows the user to freely interacte with the tool in-built databases and backbone. <p>
-M-PARTY compreends a extensive HMM database, built with state of the art checked enzymatic sequences able to degrade plastic polymers, which is used to carry the structural annotation of given sequences. <p>
-First version of M-PARTY is only available for mining PE (polyethylene), as latter version will compreend a more vast list of plastics to analyse. <p>
-Also, M-PARTY is meant to analyse metagenomic sequences, but version 0.1.0 only accepts single FASTA aminoacidic sequences.
 Basic steps of M-PARTY annotation workflow in its frist stages are:

 1. The acceptence of any number of protein sequences in a single FASTA file as query; also an KEGG ID representing the protein sequences involved in certain reaction; an InterPro ID or a set of protein IDs of interest from latter database;